how to ferment hot sauce

 Troubleshooting Common Fermented Hot Sauce Issues

-White film on fermentation surface (Kahm yeast) High sugar content in peppers, oxygen exposure Harmless but affects fermented sauce flavor — skim off, ensure proper weighting
+White film (Kahm yeast) High sugar content in peppers, oxygen exposure Harmless but affects flavor—skim off, ensure proper weighting

-No fermentation activity after 5 days Too cold, chlorinated water, old salt Move fermentation vessel to warmer location, use filtered water, fresh salt
+No activity after 5 days Too cold, chlorinated water, old salt Move to warmer location, use filtered water, fresh salt

-pH won't drop below 4.5 in fermented peppers Insufficient salt, temperature issues Continue fermenting OR add vinegar to reach safe pH for hot sauce
+pH won't drop below 4.5 Insufficient salt, temperature issues Continue fermenting OR add vinegar to reach safe pH

-Fermentation continues in bottled hot sauce Bottled too early, insufficient acid Pasteurize fermented hot sauce at 180-185°F for 10+ minutes to stop fermentation
+Continues in bottle Bottled too early, insufficient acid Pasteurize at 180-185°F for 10+ minutes to stop fermentation

 Finishing Your Fermented Hot Sauce for Safe Storage